MuhammadSaqib001/HitPeakUpdates/README.md

 4. Push the changes to your forked repository: `git push origin feature/your-feature-name`.
 5. Open a pull request against the `main` branch of this repository.

 Please ensure that your contributions align with our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing Guidelines](CONTRIBUTING.md).

-## Getting Started

-To set up the development environment and run the website locally, follow the steps in the [Installation Guide](INSTALLATION.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

 For inquiries or support, you can reach out to our team at support@hitpeaks.com or visit our website at [www.hitpeakupdates.com](https://www.hitpeakupdates.com).

-Thank you for your interest in HitPeakUpdates.com!
-We appreciate your contributions and look forward to collaborating with you.